Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: Experiment

 \subsection{Scalability Under Concurrency}

 To assess the \sys's scalability under realistic workloads, we evaluate its end-to-end throughput with varying request concurrency.
 We use the Musique dataset at a fixed cache ratio of 0.4, a representative setting from our prior analysis.
 As shown in \autoref{fig:thput_con}, the results highlight \sys's significant scalability advantage, delivering up to a 5.7$\times$ and 4.5$\times$ throughput improvement comparing to the baselines.
 While the baseline systems quickly saturate, Agent\_\sys demonstrates strong scaling, achieving a throughput of 4.89 req/s at a request rate of 8.
 This represents a 4.5$\times$ improvement over Agent\_exact (1.09 req/s) and a 5.7$\times$ improvement over Agent\_vanilla (0.86 req/s) under heavy load.
 The throughput for both Agent\_vanilla and Agent\_exact plateaus early, at just around 1 req/s.
 This is because their performance is fundamentally bound by the remote data retrieval.
 With low cache hit rates, nearly every request involves a high-latency external API call, waiting for these remote responses.
 Increasing concurrency merely leads to longer queues, not higher throughput.
 In contrast, Agent\_\sys's throughput scales nearly linearly with concurrency up to a request rate of 8, where high cache efficiency serves most requests locally and fully utilizes GPU parallelism—driving the agent to hardware-level capacity.
+Beyond this point, \sys maintains stable throughput ($\sim$5 req/s) even as the request rate increases to 32, with only minor degradation ($<$3\%) at the highest load due to increased memory pressure.
+The result demonstrates the robustness of our co-location design which provides sufficient resources for both the agent and the semantic judge without degrading to vanilla behavior under stress.